 So a surprisingly good watch and terrific value in my opinion – and just what I was looking for.
 In fact this is my Xmas present to me!

-One point – the sales information by the seller states it’s a Seiko VX42 movement, which puzzles me a little, as the VX42 is a date only @6.
+One point – the sales information by the seller states it’s a Seiko/Epson VX42 movement, that generic version is a date only @6.
+This model has the day and the date @3 and this movement is actually the Epson VX43E

-The VX43/3 on the other hand, features the Day and Date @3 as here – so I’m assuming that’s what we’ve got here.
-But whatever – it’s as smooth as silk and appears so far to keep very good time indeed.
-I would also note that the font used on the Seiko VX Date and Day wheel is clearly without doubt the best defined I’ve ever come across – other brands should take note!
+And as I’ve found in the past, it’s as smooth as silk and appears so far to keep very good time indeed.
+I would also note that the font used on the Epson VX Date and Day wheel is one of the better ones I’ve come across – other brands should take note!

 One small point is that whilst it comes well packed in a nice box – it doesn’t come with instructions.
 Now a day, date quartz model isn’t rocket science I know, but if you don’t know watches too well – they would be handy.